Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: Introduction

 \section{Introduction}

-Transformers are the default architecture for sequence modeling across language, vision, and beyond \citep{VaswaniShPaUsJoGoKaPo17,BrownMaRyEtAl20,DosovitskiyBeKoWeZhUnDe21}.
-The heart of transformers is causal self-attention, which is often described as a content-adaptive weighted average: each token mixes information from its past according to similarity scores.
-Moving beyond this colloquial description, we ask a formal question:
+Transformers are the default architecture for sequence modeling across language, vision, and many other domains \citep{VaswaniShPaUsJoGoKaPo17,BrownMaRyEtAl20,DosovitskiyBeKoWeZhUnDe21}.
+The heart of a transformer model is causal self-attention, which is often described as a content-adaptive weighted average: each token mixes information from its past according to similarity scores.
+Moving beyond this colloquial description, we ask a more formal question:

-\emph{Does causal self-attention admit an explicit probabilistic interpretation, and if so, what does that interpretation imply about the geometry and inductive bias of the model?}
+\begin{quote} \emph{Does causal self-attention admit an explicit probabilistic interpretation, and if so, what does that interpretation imply about the geometry and inductive bias of the model?} \end{quote}

 In this paper, we give a concrete answer.
 We show that causal self-attention can be interpreted as a probabilistic model on embeddings (treated as latent variables).
-A key consequence is a barrier constraint on the parameters of self-attention that emerges through this probabilistic formulation; this induces an interesting geometry that leads to key ramifications.
-It shows that there is a boundary in the latent space where the attention-induced mapping becomes locally ill-conditioned.
-This defines a \emph{margin to degeneracy} --- a novel quantitative measure we introduce of how far each position is from that unstable boundary.
-This, in turn, helps us understand which tokens matter the most (Figure~\ref{fig:margin_schematic}).
-The stability of a sequence is governed by its margin across positions.
-Tokens whose contexts are closest to degeneracy become the bottlenecks that dominate the barrier signal, directly analogous to support vectors in large-margin classifiers \citep{CortesVa95}.
+A key consequence of this probabilistic formulation is a barrier constraint on the parameters of self-attention.
+This constraint induces a geometry with important ramifications: it reveals boundaries in the latent space where the attention-induced mapping becomes locally ill-conditioned.
+Using these boundaries, we introduce the \emph{margin to degeneracy} --- a novel measure of how far each sequence position is from an unstable boundary.

-Moreover, the sign of this stability functional creates both attractive and repulsive coupling behaviors in the attention mechanism: positive values encourage attention to cluster around similar tokens, whereas negative values spread attention across highly dispersed tokens.
-This sign-dependent attractive/repulsive behavior is reminiscent of classical spin-coupling phenomena in the Ising model \citep{Ising25}.

-The ``support token'' perspective provides an interpretable explanation for where the additional likelihood pressure concentrates and motivates a practical training lever: adding (or stably approximating) the barrier term yields a controllable tradeoff between data fit and geometric conditioning of attention, analogous to classical regularization paths in regression models \citep{Tibshirani96,EfronHaJoTi04}.
+Crucially, our theory reveals that this geometry is dictated by the sign of the effective attention coupling.
+Under negative coupling, this boundary disappears, and the model promotes sequence dispersion.
+However, under positive coupling, a hard barrier emerges that explicitly penalizes high attention-weighted variance.
+Because this positive-coupling regime naturally yields a large-margin interpretation, it forms the primary focus of our framework.